EasyEyes/remote-calibrator/README.md

 }
 ```

+### 💻 `environment([callback])`

+Get the setup information of the experiment, including browser type, device model, operating system family and version, etc. This function does not create its own timestamp, but use the one associated with `id`, i.e. the one created when `init()` is called.

+Pass `{ value: { browser, browserVersion, model, manufacturer, engine, system, systemFamily, description, fullDescription }, timestamp }` to callback.

 ### Getters

 Getters will get `null` if no data can be found, i.e. the corresponding function is never called.
 The values returned **by the getter** will be wrapped in an object with its corresponding timestamp.
 Thus, to get the value, add `.value`, e.g. `RemoteCalibrator.viewingDistanceCM.value` (and use `RemoteCalibrator.viewingDistanceCM.timestamp` to get the corresponding timestamp).